ddnexus/pagy/docs/toolbox/paginators/calendar.md

 !!!success Use this paginator when most pages contain results.
 !!!
-!!!danger Avoid using it for sparse datasets with numerous empty pages.
+!!!warning Avoid using it for sparse datasets with numerous empty pages.
 !!!

 ```ruby